seleznevae/jag/README.md

 # Platforms

 Jag is based on Boost, Qt and libraries based on Qt.
 Hence in theory jag is a cross-platform application.
-In "bin" directory executable files for Linux x64 and Windows7 x32 are available.

 # Languages
 At the moment JaG GUI supports English and Russian languages.